iftah-og/DripRog/docs/HARDWARE.md

 | Gain select (80) | 6 | To GND |
 | Gain default (104) | none | No gain pin to GND |

-The "gain" values are the ADC capture level passed to the `ADC` mixer control (0 to 104, i.e. 0 to 40 dB).
+The "gain" values are the ADC capture level passed to the `ADC` mixer control (0 to 104).

 ## Status indicator on GPIO 23